ItsOkayItsOfficial/JS-Plugin/README.md

 ### Issues
 - Not as parent style-agnostic as it needs to be
 - Would be much more flexible as a browser WC with polyfill
+- Static quotes/plugin card body would work better if pulled from API